bshepherdson/risque16/README.md

 ## Overview

 The Risque-16 is a 16-bit, word-addressing RISC architecture CPU.
-The clock speed is 200kHz, and most instructions require 1 cycle to execute.
+The clock speed is 200kHz, and most instructions require 1 or 2 cycles to execute.
 Since each cycle generally does less than a DCPU cycle, the overall pace of operation is comparable.